 Finally, there’s a lack of spycraft that I feel this movie really could have done with.
 The movie Ronin is an example where simple tricks are used to gather intelligence or gain an advantage.
 I’d also say this is a criticism that applies to the John Wick movies.
 I honestly love a protagonist that can out think and outwit, not just kill the bad guys.

 With all that being said, there is some good camera work from time to time.
-There’s also a sequence half way in the movie on a staircase where Lorraine has to take out some enemy spies, which is bad ass.
+There’s also a sequence halfway through the movie on a staircase where Lorraine has to take out some enemy spies, which is bad ass.
 The hits feel brutal, and if it wasn’t for the early scene I had mentioned before, I would have been concerned with her survival.

-Still I hold out some hope for Deadpool 2.
+Still, I hold out some hope for Deadpool 2.
 I can see David Leitch pulling off a great movie with the right writer.
-He certainly knows how to execute great action, but to paraphrase The Bowery King said in John Wick 2 “Somebody please, get this man a writer.”
+He certainly knows how to execute great action scenes, but to paraphrase The Bowery King said in John Wick 2 “Somebody please, get this man a writer.”